front-end-foundations/7-ajax-11ty/readme.md

 > npm install
 ```

-See what your pushing to:
+See which Github repo you're pushing to:

 ```sh
 git remote -v
 ```

+Log into Github and create a new repo.

-[Change](https://help.github.com/en/articles/changing-a-remotes-url) the repo you are pushing to.
+[Change](https://help.github.com/en/articles/changing-a-remotes-url) the repo you are pushing to:

 ```sh
 git remote set-url <your gitub repo address>